Antibiotics

 Antibiotics: What Are, How They Work, Types, Side Effects, and How To Use

-Disorders Of Nutrient Absorption
+Disorders of Nutrient Absorption

 A side effect of antibiotics can be malabsorption, characterized by deficiencies of various nutrients due to incorrect absorption by the body.
 Some essential substances for the body to function correctly are not absorbed properly, which can be dangerous and lead to many illnesses.
 Malabsorption often manifests as weight deficiency, reduced immunity, or impaired cognitive functions such as memory or concentration.
 After antibiotic therapy, it may be necessary to supplement the resulting nutritional deficiencies.